Gemini 4: Experiments

 Photographs were taken over the Middle East and the southwestern United States; several air fields indicated on charts were identified.

 The crew had 16 freeze-dried meals and ate all but one of them.
 As they lacked any means of measuring water intake, they attempted to minimize consumption of it and also reported high amounts of gas bubbles in the water from the water dispenser.
 They experienced a degree of eye, nose, and throat irritation early in the flight and post-landing.
 This was attributed to ammonia fumes from the flame retardant used in the cabin, which was changed to a different material on subsequent flights.

 Reentry

-The computer failed on the 48th revolution.
-This was unfortunate for IBM which had just put an advertisement suggesting that its computers were so reliable that even NASA used them.
+The computer failed on the 48th revolution when McDivitt tried to update it for reentry.
+It would not turn off and eventually stopped working altogether.
+This was unfortunate for IBM, which had just put an advertisement suggesting that its computers were so reliable that even NASA used them.
 The computer failure meant that the capsule would not be able to perform a closed-loop lifting reentry as planned.
+IBM were unable to duplicate the failure on the ground but they installed a manual override switch on subsequent Gemini missions.
+It was the only Gemini mission to experience a computer failure.